Varoon P Anand

 IFA will ensure that the project is implemented on time and the funds expended are accounted for.
 IFA will also review the progress of the project at midterm and document it through an Implementation Memorandum.
 After the project is complete and deliverables are submitted, IFA will put together a Final Evaluation to share with the Trustees.

-This project is supported by BNP Paribas India.
+This project is made possible with support from BNP Paribas India.